 Download the printer-friendly version Carbon Management Plan - A road map to zero net emissions by 2025 (PDF 1.5MB).

-USC will position itself with a reputation for excellence in sustainability by providing an exceptional educational experience.
-To this end, USC has determined priorities in relation to the demonstration of leadership in sustainability, which include embedding sustainability in the University’s teaching and research programs and throughout our operations.
-USC will build on leadership in collaborative sustainability research, using sustainability principles to guide decision-making about areas of research focus and encourage scholarship and interdisciplinary research in sustainability.
+UniSC will position itself with a reputation for excellence in sustainability by providing an exceptional educational experience.
+To this end, UniSC has determined priorities in relation to the demonstration of leadership in sustainability, which include embedding sustainability in the University’s teaching and research programs and throughout our operations.
+UniSC will build on leadership in collaborative sustainability research, using sustainability principles to guide decision-making about areas of research focus and encourage scholarship and interdisciplinary research in sustainability.

 The environmental landscape